aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 The code example given below combines all sections in the document into one.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-RemovePageAndSectionBreaks-removeSectionBreaks.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-RemovePageAndSectionBreaks-removeSectionBreaks.java" >}}

 Starting from the last section the content of each previous section is copied over to the beginning of the last section using the Section.PrependContent method.
 Then the Section.Remove method is used to remove the empty section.